Getting There

 How do I get to Langkawi?

-When should I arrive?
+When should I arrive and/or leave?

 How do I get around?